ThaisIsabelleVelazquez/LionHelp/README.md

 - Emily Burnett (eb3425)
 - Thais Velazquez (tiv2101)
 - Mst Nayma (mzn2002)

-## Heroku Deployment [TODO]
-- Access our deployment through this link

 ## To Run Locally
 1. Make sure you have the following installed: